browserengineering/book/book/accessibility.md

 Another way that CSS pixels and device pixels can differ is on a high-resolution screen.
 When CSS was first defined, the typical screen had about 96 pixels per inch of screen.
-Since then, various devices (the original iPhone was an early example) have screens with much higher pixel density.
-This led to a problem though---web sites displayed on those screens would look tiny if one CSS pixel mapped to one device pixel.
+Since then, various devices (the original iPhone was an early example) have screens with much higher pixel densities.
+This led to a problem though---web sites designed for an assumed pixel density of 96 would look tiny when displayed on those screens.
 This was solved with the [`devicePixelRatio`][dpr] concept---each CSS pixel is by default multiplied by the device pixel ratio to arrive at device pixels.
 The original iPhone, for example, had 163 pixels per inch.
-163/96 = 1.7, but since a multiplier like 1.7 leads to awkward rounding issues in layout, that device selected a `devicePixelRatio` of
-2.^[Since then, may different screens with different pixel densities have appeared, and these days it's not uncommon to have a ratio that is not an integer.
-For example, the Pixelbook Go I'm using to write this book has a ratio of 1.25 (but with 166 pixels per inch---As you can see, the choice of ratio for a given screen is somewhat arbitrary).]
+163/96 = 1.7, but since a multiplier like 1.7 leads to awkward rounding issues in layout, that device selected a `devicePixelRatio` of 2.^[Since then, may different screens with different pixel densities have appeared, and these days it's not uncommon to have a ratio that is not an integer.
+For example, the Pixelbook Go I'm using to write this book has a ratio of 1.25 (but with 166 pixels per inch; as you can see, the choice of ratio for a given screen is somewhat arbitrary).]

 On a device with a `devicePixelRatio` other than 1, `zoom` and `devicePixelRatio` have to be multiplied together in the rendering code.
 In addition, real browsers expose a global variable exposed to JavaScript called `devicePixelRatio` that equal to the product of these two and updated whenever the user zooms in or out.
-In addition, there is a (non-standard, please don't use it!) [`zoom`][zoom-css] CSS property in WebKit and Chromium browsers that allows developers to apply something similar to CSS zoom to specific element subtrees.
+Adn there is a (non-standard, please don't use it!) [`zoom`][zoom-css] CSS property in WebKit and Chromium browsers that allows developers to apply something similar to CSS zoom to specific element subtrees.